kurbatov/firmata4j/README.md

 frame.setVisible(true);
 ```

-`JPinboard` allows to set the pin's mode by choosing one from a context menu of
+`JPinboard` allows setting the pin's mode by choosing one from a context menu of
 the pin.
-State of the output pin can be changed by double click on it.
+State of the output pin can be changed by double clicking on it.

 An example of `JPinboard` usage can be found in
 [`org.firmata4j.Example` class](https://github.com/kurbatov/firmata4j/blob/master/src/main/java/org/firmata4j/Example.java).